lrknaff/number-guesser-remix/README.md

 Lets reorganize our app a little bit to plan ahead for refactoring and write out our structure.

 `mkdir app/components`
-`touch app/components/App.jsx`
+`touch app/components/LikesCounter.jsx`

-Copy what is in your `index.js` file into `App.jsx` and add some stuff.
+Move what is in your `index.js` file into `LikesCounter.jsx`.
 In `index.js` simply require the component.

 `index.js`

 ```
 require('./main')
-require('./components/App')
+require('./components/LikesCounter')
 ```

-Now let's add a "LikeCounter" component.
+Now let's add a "LikesCounter" component.
-`App.jsx`
+`LikesCounter.jsx`

 ```
 const React = require('react')